We must let go of the life we have planned, so as to accept the one that is waiting for us. – Joseph Campbell

 When a year that can I consider transformational happens, it may often feel like life is a bit of a roller coaster.
 There's a lot happening internally within your physical body, as well as your soul.
 During these years, you experience spiritual shifts, personal losses and gains, changes in your career, changes in your family structure, changes in your beliefs, a new focus on your inner wellbeing and mental -- and these things just happen one right after the other, or even simultaneously.

-From the joy of new accomplishments to the pain that comes with letting go, a transformational year throws her life into a continual state of change.
-And if she’s not paying attention, these years can spiral out of control quickly.
+These years are a bit like riding a roller coaster, up and down, swirling all around.
+From finding joy in a new accomplishment to the pain that comes from letting something or someone go, a transformational year throws a woman's life into a continual state of change.
+And if she’s not paying attention, these years can spiral out quickly.

 Experiencing transformational years.